OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 ## Mobile App Security Testing

-Mobile app security testing involves evaluating the security of mobile apps using static and dynamic analysis.
-Often (but not necessarily) this is done in the context of a larger security assessment that also encompasses the overall client-server architecture, as well as server-side APIs used by the mobile app.
+You'll find that various terms such as "Mobile App Penetration Testing", "Mobile App Security Review", and others are used (somehat inconsistenly) in the security industry.
+Throughout the guide, we'll simply use "mobile app security testing" as an catch-all phrase for evaluating the security of mobile apps using static and/or dynamic analysis.
+Often (but not necessarily) this is done in the context of a larger security assessment or penetration test that also encompasses the overall client-server architecture, as well as server-side APIs used by the mobile app.

-You'll find that various terms such as "Mobile App Penetration Testing", "Mobile App Security Review", and others are used in the security industry.
-All those terms refer to roughly the same thing.
-Throughout the guide, we'll simply use "mobile app security testing" as an all-catch phrase.
-There's a few key points to consider:
+A few key points to consider:

+- It doesn't make a lot of sense to talk of mobile app "penetration testing" because there's nothing to penetrate.

 - As far as mobile apps are concerned, there isn't really a difference between white-box and black-box testing.
-You always have access to the compiled app, and once you learn reading bytecode and binary code (or using a decompiler), having the compiled app is pretty much the same as having the source code.
+You always have access to the compiled app, and once you learn reading bytecode and binary code (or using a decompiler), having the compiled app is pretty much equivalent to having the source code.

+In this guide, we'll cover mobile app security testing in two different contexts.
+The first one is the "classical" security test done towards the end of the development lifecyle.
+Here, the tester gets access to a near-final or production-ready version of the app, identifies security issues, and writes an (usually devastating) report.
+The other context is automating security tests during earlier stages of the software development lifecycle.
+In both cases, the same basic requirements and test cases apply, but there's a big difference in the high-level methodology and level of interaction with the client.

+### Security Testing the Old-School Way

 The following sections will show how to use the OWASP mobile application security checklist and testing guide during a security test.
 It is split into four sections: